Skip to contents

 File Structure

-A CoDEC tdr consists of a directory that MUST contain exactly one data (.csv) file and exactly one metadata file (tabular-data-resource.yaml).
+Like all tabular-data-resources, a CoDEC TDR consists of a directory that must contain exactly one data (.csv) file and one metadata file named tabular-data-resource.yaml.

 The name of the directory and the name of the CSV file containing the data MUST be identical to the name property.